-In a blink of an eye book your ride.
+Book your ride in a blink of an eye.
 Feel free to contact us anytime and anywhere.
-We are available for you 24/7, 365 days of the year.
-Contact us through online booking app or mobile gadget, or Call us at +1 703 549 2500.
+Our team is available 24/7, 365 days of the year.
+Contact us through online booking app or mobile gadget, or call us at +1 703 549 2500.

 Book Alexandria Yellow Cab